You are here

 The World Health Organisation Body Mass Index charts referred to in the SOP definition, for persons aged 18 years or younger, are linked below.

 Conditions excluded from SOP

 - Obesity – not a disease or injury - see the RMA declaration

 - Overweight – not a disease or injury.

 Clinical onset of morbid obesity is when the person first reached the BMI threshold.
 If a person's weight subsequently fluctuated below and then back above the threshold, that will not represent a new clinical onset in most circumstances (unless there has been a substantial decrease in BMI and that decrease was maintained for a significant period of time).

-The only SOP worsening factor is for inability to obtain appropriate clinical management.
 Clinical worsening may be evidenced by a significant increase in weight, beyond the normal weight trajectory or pattern for that person.